girl and boy shorter

 It's a time when your children are discovering their own independence, taking more responsibility for themselves and their actions, and making some big decisions.

-• Encourage your son or daughter to research their options.
+• Encourage your child to research their options

-• Encourage your son or daughter to discuss their options with their school’s careers and transition team, or contact the National Careers Service.
+• Encourage your child to discuss their options with their school’s careers and transition team, or contact the National Careers Service

-• If your son or daughter is interested in an apprenticeship or traineeship get them to register with the National Apprenticeship Service – a number of larger companies advertise their apprenticeship opportunities for school leavers between November and February.
+• If your child is interested in an apprenticeship or traineeship get them to register with the National Apprenticeship Service – a number of larger companies advertise their apprenticeship opportunities for school leavers between November and February

-• Support your son or daughter to develop a back-up plan, just in case.
+• Support your child to develop a back-up plan, just in case

 Useful links –